ibomdv/dlp/README.md

 ### Additional note regarding remote connection:

-If there are issues detecting the USB or network connection, the excellent FLRig software might provide a solution.
+If you encounter problems detecting the USB or network connection—which typically occur with older devices or connections using adapters or virtual COM interfaces, try the following steps.
+The excellent FLRig software could serve as a bridge between your RX/TRX and the DRMLogPlotter-rebuild.

 https://sourceforge.net/projects/fldigi/files/